Free Rehab Advice Online: Your First Step to Recovery

 Yes.
 We can not discuss your enquiry with anyone, even your GP, unless you give explicit consent.

-While we always advise you involve your GP, we understand why, for some, this might be difficult.
 A medical summary is available from your reception team at the surgery using your electronic medical records (modern day NHS systems allow this to be produced with a few keystrokes).

 Reception teams produce these for a variety of reasons: Medical insurance, accident claims.
 They are not allowed to ask what it is for.